equinor/dm-docs/docs/docs/concepts/data-sources.md

     ]
 }
 ```
-The content list of a package entity is always storage uncontained.
+The content list of a package entity is always storage uncontained and model contained.